-- The use of acid and alkali chemical may have a harmful attack on the eye and other body organs while processing, hence a person on the pickling process shall take adequate precaution to protect themselves and other persons working in the area.
+- The use of acid and alkali chemical may have a harmful attack on the eye and other body organs while processing; hence, a person on the pickling process shall take adequate precautions to protect themselves and other persons working in the area.

-- In order to ensure the quality, the pickling solution should have the correct chemical formula.
+- In order to ensure quality, the pickling solution should have the correct chemical formula.